alemigo/splitfile-rs/README.md

 # splitfile
 File i/o across volumes.

-This module contains methods designed to mirror and be used in place of fs::OpenOptions and fs::File, that while providing the interace of a single file, read and write data across one or more volumes of a specified maximum size.
+This module provides the same interface as fs::OpenOptions and fs::File, but reads and writes data across one or more file volumes of a specified maximum size.

 Example use cases include using SplitFile as a reader/writer in conjunction with crates such as tar, zip, rust-lzma, etc.